Mimis Papaioannou: Managerial career

-After his return to Greece in 1986, some coaching attempts at clubs such as Kerkyra, Edessaikos, AE Kos and Pannafpliakos were not crowned with success.
-In 1991 Papaioannou moved to Kefalonia, where he was active professionally and at the time coached the local team of Evgeros, which were promoted from the local championships to the fourth division.
-He also coached divisions of the national team of Greece and was at the side of Alketas Panagoulias in the Men's team, as an assistant, at the 1994 FIFA World Cup in the USA.
+After his return to Greece in 1986, he coached Kerkyra, Edessaikos, Olympiacos Chalkida, AE Kos and Pannafpliakos, respectively within 5 seasons.
+In 1991 Papaioannou moved to Kefalonia, where he was active professionally and simultaneously coached the local club of Evgeros for a season, where they won the promotion from the local championships to the fourth division.

+Afterwards, he coached divisions of the national team of Greece and from 1992 was at the side of Alketas Panagoulias in the men's team, as an assistant, until the end of the 1994 FIFA World Cup.